LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/errors-and-debugging/categories-of-errors.rst.txt

 Programming languages are not so forgiving.
 If there is a single syntax error anywhere in your program, JavaScript will display an error message and quit immediately.
 Since syntax is validated during the parsing stage, syntax errors are the first we see when running a program.

 During the first few weeks of your programming career, you will probably spend a lot of time tracking down syntax errors.
-However, as you gain experience, you will make fewer errors and you will also be able to find your errors faster.
+However, as you gain experience, you will make fewer errors, and you will find your errors faster.

 .. admonition:: Try It!